dsnsalt/priv_dns_sec450_fix/README.md

 ### Requesting IP Address

-- Occurs during the use of the `apply` or `override` options.
+Occurs during the use of the `apply` or `override` options.

 ```
-Specify a valid DNS IP address: 192.168.0.50 <--- Replace with IPv4 address
+Specify a valid DNS IP address:
 ```

 **Reason**:

 - The VM's DNS or the supplied DNS address cannot be queried for a record or is not a valid IPv4 address.

 **Fix**:

 - Check that the DNS configuration on the VM and ensure that the resolver service has a valid address.
 - On the host machine (not the VM), get the DNS server that host uses and enter it instead of the VM's DNS.

 ### IP Already Exists

-- Occurs during the use of the `apply` or `override` options.
+Occurs during the use of the `apply` or `override` options.

 ```
 Cannot use 192.168.0.50 as the DNS server, it already exists as a DNS server in the lab config file
 ```

 **Reason**:

 - The IP from the VM or the provided override IP already exists in the VM.

 **Fix**:

 - Specify a different VM or reset the labs use the lab reset script.